And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 I could be wrong, but it's one of those countries in the neighborhood.

-That is mankind, uh, because mankind just does not have that much influence over the basic parameters of the earth.
+That is mankind, because mankind just does not have that much influence over the basic parameters of the earth.

-And uh and then going kind of going back to this whole energy uh stuff, there's something I collected because I know it would I knew it would come up to uh uh today on the show, but we have a whole lot of energy in our country.
+And then kind of going back to this whole energy stuff, there's something I collected because I knew it would come up today on the show.

-It turns out that between Utah, Colorado, and Wyoming, there's enough shale oil there.
+That is, if the government get out of the way, it turns out that between Utah, Colorado, and Wyoming, there's enough shale oil there.

-The Department of Energy estimates that there's enough shale oil there, I think they they say it's one and a half trillion barrels there to provide gasoline for our nation for the next five hundred years.
+I think they say it's one and a half trillion barrels there to provide gasoline for our nation for the next 500 years.

-And uh scientists working at various private labs, they have found ways to heat the rock so that the shale oil is recoverable, and they guess that if the oil prices remain above thirty dollars a barrel, uh that it will be a profitable undertaking.
+And scientists working at various private labs, they have found ways to heat the rock so that the shale oil is recoverable.

-So all these people creating fear in our country, the reason why they want to create fear is so that politicians will get more power over our lives, and I don't want you people to fall for it.
+So all these people creating fear in our country, the reason why they want to create fear is so that politicians will get more power over our lives.

 Let's go to the phones.

-Let's go to uh Mike in Baldwin, Michigan.
+Let's go to Mike in Baldwin, Michigan.

 Welcome to the show.